Byzanteam/postgrex_wal/README.md

       ALTER SYSTEM SET max_wal_senders='10';
       ALTER SYSTEM SET max_replication_slots='10';

 Then **you must restart your server**.

-### Step 3: You must create a publication to be replicated.

-This can be done in any session:

-      CREATE PUBLICATION postgrex_example FOR ALL TABLES;

-You can also filter if you want to publish insert, update, delete or a subset of them:

-      # Skips updates (keeps inserts, deletes, begins, commits, etc)
-      create PUBLICATION postgrex_example FOR ALL TABLES WITH (publish = 'insert,delete');

-      # Skips inserts, updates, and deletes (keeps begins, commits, etc)
-      create PUBLICATION postgrex_example FOR ALL TABLES WITH (publish = '');
+Alternatively, you can set those values when starting "postgres".
+This is useful, for example, when running it from Docker:

+      services:
+        postgres:
+          image: postgres:14
+          env:
+            ...
+          command: ["postgres", "-c", "wal_level=logical"]

-### Step 4: Setup your environment variables for postgreSQL db connection.
+### Step 2: Setup your environment variables for postgreSQL connection.

-Currently we build pg connection based on following environment variables (with default values).
+Currently we build postgreSQL connection based on following environment variables (with default values).

-Setup these environment variables in your test environment as your need.
+Setup these environment variables in your test environment as you need.

 ```elixir
   def pg_env do